 On a recent trip, I took a closer look at the square's Hospital of the Innocents.
 Filippo Brunelleschi, who gave the Florence cathedral its famous dome, designed the hospital — the first truly Renaissance building — in the 1420s.
 Its graceful arches and columns, with each set of columns forming a square, embodies the quintessence of Renaissance harmony and typified the new aesthetic of calm balance and symmetry.

-The building is ornamented with sweet blue-and-white terra-cotta medallions by Luca della Robbia — each showing a different way to swaddle an infant (meant to help babies grow straight, and practiced in Italy until about a century ago).
+The building is ornamented with sweet blue-and-white terra-cotta medallions by Luca della Robbia — each showing a different way to swaddle an infant to encourage them to "grow straight" (practiced in Italy until about a century ago).

 With its mission to care for the least among society (parentless or unwanted children), this hospital was also an important symbol of the increasingly humanistic and humanitarian outlook of Renaissance Florence.
-For four centuries (until 1875), impoverished parents or unmarried girls left their infants anonymously at the "wheel of the innocents" (a lazy-Susan compartment that could be rotated from outside the hospital).
+For four centuries, until 1875, impoverished parents and unmarried girls left their infants anonymously at the "wheel of the innocents" (a lazy-Susan compartment that could be rotated from outside the hospital).
 Today the building houses a museum that tells the story of the babies left there.

 Brunelleschi also designed another less-visited sight — the Basilica of San Lorenzo, which has a surprisingly plain exterior.
 Its facade of rough, exposed brick was left unfinished when the Church ran out of money for the project.

 But inside you'll feel the spirit of Florence in the 1420s, with gray and white columns and arches in perfect Renaissance balance.
 An adjacent cloister leads to a similarly harmonious space, the Laurentian Medici Library, designed by Michelangelo.